Perry McDonald – Greater New Orleans Sports Hall of Fame

 Prior to his senior season at Georgetown, McDonald was selected to represent the United States in the 1987 World University Games.
 He scored 18 points in the medal round win over Cuba and finished fourth in scoring ahead of future NBA stars Sean Elliott and B. J. Armstrong.

-As a senior at Georgetown, McDonald, now a team captain, again averaged in double figures in scoring to go with six rebounds per game – leading the Hoyas on the glass for the second consecutive season.
+As a senior at Georgetown, McDonald, who had become a team captain, again averaged in double figures in scoring to go with six rebounds per game – leading the Hoyas on the glass for the second consecutive season.
 More importantly, he again led his squad to the NCAA Tournament, marking his fourth appearance in the Big Dance in four years of action.

 As part of Georgetown’s centennial basketball celebration, the school selected the top 100 players in the history of the school.
 McDonald was number 30 on the list.
 He was recognized as the epitome of the hard-nosed, physical skills of the great Georgetown teams of the 1980s.